 Courses in Museum Studies

-The formal program includes four core courses (Anthro 720-723) and one elective (Anthro 724), for a total of 15 credits.
-The elective may be taken at any time, preferably after completion of 721.
-There are a number of courses available at UWM in various departments that would satisfy the elective requirement.
-The elective must have relevance to the field of museum studies and must be approved by the Museum Studies Program staff and the student’s advisor before the student enrolls in the course.
-Each of the core courses requires attendance at one workshop during the semester.
+For students entering the program beginning Fall 2019 and thereafter, the formal program includes six core courses (Anthro 620, 720-723 and 725) and one elective or internship (Anthro 621), for a total of 18 credits.* The elective may be taken at any time, preferably after completion of 620.
+There are a number of courses available at UWM in various departments that satisfy the elective requirement.
+The elective must have relevance to the field of museum studies and must be approved by the Museum Studies Program Coordinators and the student’s advisor before the student enrolls in the course.

-Anthro 721 – Administration and Organization of Museums (Spring Semester)
+Anthro 721 – Administration and Organization of Museums (3 credits, Spring Semester)

-Anthro 722 – Visitor Experience Design in Museums (Spring Semester)
+Anthro 722 – Visitor Experience Design in Museums (3 credits, Spring Semester)

 This course is designed to give students a practical guide to understanding the elements of the museum visitor experience from pre-visit awareness through post-visit reflection.
 Experience design will be explored within the main frameworks of marketing, exhibit design, and educational programming, with classes relating to audience development, market research, evaluation and new theories of participation in museum exhibits.
 Prerequisite: Anthro 723.